-You will need to connect the cables from PC case to the right pins.
+It would be best to connect the cables from the PC case to the correct pins.
 The following image shows two pins on my F_Panel that would connect to the Power Switch button.

 Also Read: How to Connect Power Button to Motherboard?

 The Cables Come with the PC Case